marijnh/Eloquent-JavaScript/16_game.md

 The horizontal motion is computed based on the state of the left and right arrow keys.
-When there's no wall blocking the new position created from this motion, it is used.
+When there's no wall blocking the new position created by this motion, it is used.
 Otherwise, the old position is kept.

 {{index acceleration, physics}}

 Vertical motion works in a similar way but has to simulate ((jumping)) and ((gravity)).
 The player's vertical speed (`ySpeed`) is first accelerated to account for ((gravity)).
-The gravity strength, ((jumping)) speed, and pretty much all other ((constant))s in this game have been set by ((trial and error)).
-I tested various values until I found a combination I liked.

 {{index "collision detection", keyboard, jumping}}

-Next, we check for walls again.
+We check for walls again.
 If we don't hit any, the new position is used.
 If there _is_ a wall, there are two possible outcomes.
 When the up arrow is pressed _and_ we are moving down (meaning the thing we hit is below us), the speed is set to a relatively large, negative value.
 This causes the player to jump.
 If that is not the case, the player simply bumped into something, and the speed is set to zero.

+The gravity strength, ((jumping)) speed, and pretty much all other ((constant))s in this game have been set by ((trial and error)).
+I tested values until I found a combination I liked.

 ## Tracking keys